FAQ

 Can I use RaspAP to share Speedify's aggregated connections?

-Yes, RaspAP is compatibile with Speedify's connection bonding.
+Yes, RaspAP is compatible with Speedify's connection bonding.
 In this scenario, you may want to combine several internet connections (for example, a DSL connection, 4G cellphone and an LTE router) and share these via RaspAP.

 Begin by running Speedify's one step install, login with your credentials and connect Speedify.
 Next, configure Speedify for WiFi sharing by editing the following file: